zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "Be courteous to all, but intimate with few, and let those few be well tried before you give them your confidence. "
+> "There is always risk, so learn to manage risk instead of avoiding it."
 >
-> — George Washington
+> — Robert Kiyosaki
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch